Does Frozen Cheese Go Bad? (And How Long It Lasts?)

 How Do You Defrost Cheese?

 Leave the cheese in the fridge to defrost overnight.
-A 500g cheese would defrost in 8 hours.
-But keep in mind that sliced cheese would take a bit longer to defrost than grated ones.
+A 500g cheese would defrost in approximately 8 hours.
+But keep in mind that sliced cheese would take a bit longer to defrost than grated cheese.

 Conclusion